nasib15/tapascript-js-challenge/day-06/README.md

 Write a function capitalizeWords(sentence) that takes a sentence and capitalizes the first letter of each word.
 You can use the toUpperCase() method of string to convert the lowercase to uppercase.

-## 7. Use an IIFE to Print “Hello, JavaScript!”
+## 7. Use an IIFE to Print "Hello, JavaScript!"

 Write an IIFE that prints "Hello, JavaScript!" to the console.
 Here the Second word must be supplied using paramneter and argument.